szilvia-csernus/rabbit_sanctuary/README.md

 # Features

-The website comprises of three pages: `About` page, `Adopt` page and a `Contact Us` page.
+The website is comprised of three pages: `About` page, `Adopt` page and a `Contact Us` page.
 In addition, I added two overlay modals with forms for `volunteering` and `donation` as well as a `thank you` modal to appear after a successful form submission.

 Dark mode is implemented throughout all pages to satisfy the website owner's UX requirement.
 <br><br>

-## General features
+## General Features
 <br>

 ### Header